offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given a k-mer, find where that k-mer occurs in some larger sequence.
 The search may potentially include the k-mer's variants (e.g. reverse complement).

 **WHY**: Imagine that you know of a specific k-mer pattern that serves some function in an organism.
-If you see that same k-mer pattern appearing in some other related organism, it could be a sign that that k-mer pattern serves a similar function.
+If you see that same k-mer pattern appearing in some other related organism, it could be a sign that k-mer pattern serves a similar function.
 For example, the same k-mer pattern could be used by 2 related types of bacteria as a DnaA box.

 The enzyme that operates on that k-mer may also operate on its reverse complement as well as slight variations on that k-mer.
 For example, if an enzyme binds to AAAAAAAAA, it may also bind to its...
 * reverse complement: TTTTTTTTT